36 Sights in Münster, Germany (with Map and Images)

 Apostelkirche Roland Geider (Ogre) / CC BY-SA 3.0

-The Church of the Apostles in Münster is the main Protestant church in the city.
+The Apostle Church in Münster is the main Protestant church in the city.
 It is located in the northern part of the historic old town, about halfway between St. Lamberti and the promenade belt.
-It was built as a monastery church of the Franciscans and was from 1517 the church of the Minorite monastery.
+It was built as a monastery church of the Franciscans and is the first Gothic church building in Münster.
+From 1517 the Apostle Church was the monastery church of the Minorite monastery.

 Wikipedia: Apostelkirche (Münster) (DE), Website